 Believe me, with this easy Yorkshire Pudding recipe you will never buy ready made ones again, guaranteed.
-This, my well-proven recipe, is used around the world and I promise, your puddings will rise golden and delicious every time.
+This well-proven recipe is used around the world and with a promise your puddings will rise golden and delicious every time.

 The secret to making Yorkshires, as they are fondly known, is to pour well rested, cold batter into slightly smoking hot fat and put immediately back into a really hot oven.
 It is as simple as that.
 The best fats to use are lard, dripping duck or goose fat.
 Some swear by vegetable oil but this can make them greasy if not used sparingly.